Left-Leaning Freedom Lover

 Not happy with the existing parties?
 Would you like to see a political party that was concerned about freedom and equality?
 Would you like to shrink big government and big corporations?

 I am contemplating starting such a party.
-It could be either a new party or reforms to one of the existing third parties.
-In my Business Plan for a New Party I seriously address the challenges inherent in third party politics in the United States.
+This is not a trivial undertaking!
+However in my manual on how to start a new political party I seriously address the challenges inherent in third party politics in the United States.
 Third parties generally fail, because the system is rigged against third parties.
 However, there are a couple of interesting loopholes...

 The Republican Liberty Caucus